 Different fault-tolerant operation technics were proposed recently for power electronics systems.
-A monolithic single-phase integrated circuit with fault detection and switch blocking capabilities is proposed in [51] to ensure fault-tolerance in multi-phase hybrid Dickson converter for safety-critical applications.
-In [52], an additional inverter leg with four switches is added to a 3-phase inverter to provide fault-tolerant operation of an electric vehicle drive.
-In [53], the existing buck/buck-boost converter topology is modified with three additional switches to provide a fault-tolerant PV system operation.
+A monolithic single-phase integrated circuit with fault detection and switch blocking capabilities is proposed in [51] to ensure fault-tolerance in multiphase hybrid Dickson converter for safety-critical applications.
+In [52] an additional inverter leg with 4 switches is added to a 3-phase inverter to provide fault-tolerant operation of an electric vehicle drive.
+In [53] the existing buck / buck-boost converter topology is modified with 3 additional switches to provide fault-tolerant PV system operation.
 A boost converter with additional parallel low-side switch is proposed in [54], thus, achieving low side switch open circuit fault.
-Similarly, a unidirectional interleaved 3-phase boost converter with additional fuses is used for isolation of a faulty phase and ensuring fault-tolerant operation with reduced number of phases [55].
-Hence, in most cases additional components are used for redundancy and in case of faults the power flow is distributed between the remaining components.
+Similarly, a unidirectional interleaved 3-phase boost converter with additional fuses is used for isolation of a faulty phase and ensure fault-tolerant operation with reduced number of phases [55].
+Hence, in the most cases additional components are used for redundancy and in case of faults the power flow is distributed between the remaining components.
 Though, it is an indicator of not optimal component utilization in normal operation (healthy) mode.

-Fault-tolerant operation and reliability of bi-directional multi-phase interleaved buck converters was investigated recently and showed good results.
-Operation of a 4-phase converter with deactivated phases was investigated in [43] and showed a possibility of coupled ladder type core saturation without power loss increase.
-A partially decentralized control algorithm with PWM carrier phase-shift re-configuration was proposed in [56] and achieved operation with stable output voltage in the case of 4-phase converter with uncoupled inductors and multiple current sensors.
-Fault tolerant single-phase operation of a 2-phase converter with none, weak, and strong coupling was investigated in [57], achieving better results for the case of weakly-coupled inductors.
-Reliability indicator comparison is presented in [43], showing the benefits of coupled inductor converters over uncoupled inductor multi-phase and single-phase buck converters.
-Hence, the multi-phase interleaved buck converter topology utilizing coupled inductors has advantages in terms of reliability, fault-tolerance, and ability to provide fail-safe operation in safety-critical applications.
+Fault-tolerant operation and reliability of bidirectional multiphase interleaved buck converters was investigated recently and showed good results.
+Operation of a 4-phase converter with deactivated phases was investigated in [43] and showed possibility of coupled ladder type core saturation without power loss increase.
+A partially decentralized control algorithm with PWM carrier phase-shift re-configuration was proposed in [56] and achieved operation with stable output voltage in case of 4-phase converter with uncoupled inductors and multiple current sensors.
+Fault tolerant single-phase operation of a 2-phase converter with none, weak and strong coupling was investigated in [57], achieving better results for the case of weakly-coupled inductors.
+Reliability indicator comparison is presented in [43], showing the benefits of coupled inductors has advantages in terms of reliability, fault-tolerance, and ability to provide fail-safe operation in safety-critical applications.

 The proposed fault-tolerant operation algorithm is initiated in case of an active fault in any of the converter legs.
-Firstly, the corresponding phase leg with an active fault is being shut down to avoid any damage caused by the fault.
+Firstly, the corresponding phase leg with an active fault is being shut down to avoid any damage, caused by the fault.
 In the case of active faults in multiple phases, all the affected phase legs are switched off.
-Thereafter, for the remaining in operation phases with healthy states, the PWM carrier phase shifts are re-distributed between each other with equal phase shifts.
+Thereafter, for the remaining in operation phases with healthy states, the PWM carrier phase shifts are re-distributed between each other with equal phase shifts, as expressed by (3.1).
+As a result of a single fault, converter continues operation with one deactivated phase, as it would be in a normal 4-phase converter operation.
+Or in the case of active faults in multiple phases, more phases are deactivated for 3 or less-phase mode.